Codecademy/docs/content/javascript/concepts/npm/npm.md

 - A command-line tool with abilities that include installing and uninstalling packages.
 - An online registry of all packages registered with npm.

-On [the npm registry](https://www.npmjs.com/), all public packages can be searched and reviewed before installing.
+On [the npm registry](https://www.npmjs.com/), all public packages can be searched and reviewed before installation.
 Most packages come with a `README.md` file with instructions for installation and usage.

 ## Common Commands